 The LWV is one of the top proponents of the convention, along with the New York State Bar Association and the New York City Bar Association.
 They join a number of PACs formed specifically to lobby in favor of the convention.

 “We just can’t get these good government issues through the legislature without it,” Bierman said.

 The Rockefeller Institute’s Malatras acknowledged Bierman’s point — there are some things the legislature just won’t do on its own.

-“One of the main reasons we have a constitutional convention is because of ethics reform,” he said.
-“The legislature and the executive have not reformed themselves… That’s why regulators regulate banks, and that’s why regulators regulate insurance companies, and that’s why you have outside people to do those types of things.”
+“One of the main reasons [advocates suggest] we have a constitutional convention is because of ethics reform,” he said. “[They say] the legislature and the executive have not reformed themselves… That’s why regulators regulate banks, and that’s why regulators regulate insurance companies, and that’s why you have outside people to do those types of things.”

 In addition, Bierman said that many of the concerns with the convention could be allayed by reforming the delegate selection process.

 “Right now, the way the delegate selection is set up, there’s a lot of party control of the delegates,” she said.

 Bierman said the selection process is controlled by statute and can be changed at any time by the state legislature.
 The League, in an official statement, requested the following changes to the selection process:

 “Delegates should be elected by a fair nonpartisan process that complies with federal voting rights provisions and eases ballot access to encourage participation by racial and other minorities.
 Public financing should be provided for candidates and their positions on issues and convention goals should be widely publicized to enable voters to cast informed votes at their election.
 Statewide office holders, state or federal legislators, and state judges should not serve as delegates.”